-The paper setter must put note (ii) in the questionpaper as follows: The syllabus has been divided into four units.
+The paper setter must put note (ii) in the questionpaper as follows:

 There shall be 9 questions in all.

-The first question is compulsory and shall be short answer type containing 15 short questions spread over the wholesyllabus to be answered in about 25 to 30 words each.
+The first question is compulsory and shall be a short answer type containing 15 short questions spread over the whole syllabus to be answered in about 25 to 30 words each.
 The candidates are required to attempt any 10 short answer type questions carrying 20 marks i.e. 2 marks for each.